g-hurst/statistics-lessons/README.md

 ## Content

-The topics that were touched upon in this repository are listed below based on the
+The topics that were touched upon in each notebook are listed below:
-notebook:

 * `rejection_sampling`
   * rejection sampling